• Home

 Can I make these cookies ahead of time?

-Most gluten free baked goods are best made the same day, but these do stay soft a few days after.
+Most gluten free baked goods are best made the same day, but you can make these cookies a day before!

 Can I use another sugar instead of dark brown?